 Pella and Orange City were both founded by Dutch immigrants and host Tulip Festivals every spring, bringing a little piece of the Netherlands into the Midwest.

 First founded in the 1800s, Czech Village is the go-to spot in Iowa to experience Czech culture.
-Celebrate the arrival of spring by attending Houby Days, then stop by the National Czech & Slovak Museum to learn more about their history.
+Stay overnight at Czechs All the Boxes, the perfect getaway while you explore the town.
+Celebrate the arrival of spring by attending Houby Days, then stop by the National Czech & Slovak Museum to learn more about Czech history.
+Round out your trip by shopping at Czech Cottage and Czech Village Antiques for a variety of antiques, gifts, and treasures.
+Planning on exploring outside of Cedar Rapids?
+Check out the Iowa Czech Trail, a scenic route through Tama County that’s perfect for a quick drive or bike ride.

 Named after a French-Canadian settler from Quebec, we must recommend Dubuque!
 Learn all about the town’s cultural history at one of their many museums and enjoy the European-influenced architecture.